 However, not all firms operate in such a manner.
-At some firms, the lead partner may not attend court on a frequent basis and will simply delegate the matter immediately without any direct contact with the client moving forward.
+At some firms, the partner will delegate your case and never speak with you again.
 Additionally, some firms will contract with 3rd party attorneys who do not work for the firm, are not generally familiar with the case, and will often be hired on a last-minute basis.

 If you are hiring an attorney or law firm, you should make sure that you have the ability to contact both the partner and associate as needed.